MarcelliMentore/rusty/integrations/github-api/README.md

 # GitHub Repository Fetcher Agent

-This `vitruvia` fetches and lists all repositories for a given GitHub organization using the GitHub API.
+This `cerebra` fetches and lists all repositories for a given GitHub organization using the GitHub API.

 ## Overview

-This is a deltaV compatible `vitruvia`.
+This is a deltaV compatible `cerebra`.
 The agent takes an organization name as input and returns a list of github repositories for that organization.

 ## Prerequisites